Tips for driving in Fuerteventura

 I have known a few people who have been fined for not stopping at a stop sign.

 I must admit it is not a law I adhere to unless I have to for safety’s sake (or I see a police car).
-To quote one of my hero’s, Douglas Bader, “Rules are for the obedience of fools and the guidance of wise men.”
+To quote one of my heroes, Douglas Bader, “Rules are for the obedience of fools and the guidance of wise men.”

-If you really want to get advice on Spanish Traffic Law, and how it is applied, then you can download this pdf file written in English by Spanish Traffic Officers – Spanish Traffic Law.
+If you want to get advice on Spanish Traffic Law, and how it is applied, then you can download this pdf file written in English by Spanish Traffic Officers – Spanish Traffic Law.

-Hopefully I have allayed any fears you may have had about driving in Fuerteventura and you now feel ready to bite the bullet and book a car for your visit.
+Hopefully, I have allayed any fears you may have had about driving in Fuerteventura and you now feel ready to bite the bullet and book a car for your visit.
 You may find my article on advice for renting a car here helpful.

-Other driving in Fuerteventura articles
+Other Fuerteventura driving articles

 Fuerteventura Roads – A timelapse of the roads in the north